-Pursuant to the requirements of the General Corporation Law of the State of Delaware, the Board of Directors seeks stockholder approval of (i) the adoption of the Agreement and Plan of Merger, dated as of February 12, 1999, (the "Merger Agreement"), by and among Heidrick & Struggles International, Inc., a Delaware corporation ("HSI") and Heidrick & Struggles, Inc., a Delaware corporation ("HSI") including the amendment and restatement of HSI's Certificate of Incorporation to read in its entirety as Annex I to the Merger Agreement and the amendment and restatement of HSI's By-Laws to read in their entirety as Annex II to the Merger Agreement, and (ii) certain further amendments to the Certificate of Incorporation of HSI (the "IPO Charter Amendments") to be filed by the Board of Directors of HSI with the Secretary of State of the State of Delaware in connection with the completion of the initial public offering of the common stock of HSI.
+Pursuant to the requirements of the General Corporation Law of the State of Delaware, the Board of Directors seeks stockholder approval of (i) the adoption of the Agreement and Plan of Merger, dated as of January , 1999, (the "Merger Agreement"), by and among Heidrick & Struggles International, Inc., a Delaware corporation ("HSI") and Heidrick & Struggles, Inc., a Delaware corporation ("H&S Inc."), including the amendment of HSI's Certificate of Incorporation to read in its entirety as Annex I to the Merger Agreement and (ii) certain further amendments to the Certificate of Incorporation of HSI (the "IPO Charter Amendments") to be filed by the Board of Directors of HSI with the Secretary of State of the State of Delaware in connection with the completion of the initial public offering of the common stock of HSI.
 Pursuant to HSI's Certificate of Incorporation, each of these actions requires approval by the written consent of the holders of a majority of the Class A Common Stock of HSI ("Class A Common Stock") issued and outstanding voting separately as a class and the written consent of the holders of a majority of the Class B Common Stock of HSI ("Class B Common Stock") issued and outstanding voting separately as a class.
 In the merger (the "Merger"), H&S Inc. will merge with and into HSI, and HSI will be the surviving corporation.
-Upon the effectiveness of the Merger, each share of the issued and outstanding capital stock of H&S Inc. will be converted into 2.8249 shares of Common Stock of the surviving corporation, each share of Class A Common Stock will become one share of Common Stock of the surviving corporation and each share of Class B Common Stock will be cancelled without consideration therefor.
+Upon the effectiveness of the Merger, each share of the issued and outstanding capital stock of H&S Inc. will be converted into 2.8249 shares of Common Stock of the surviving corporation, each share of Class A Common Stock will be converted into one share of Common Stock of the surviving corporation and each share of Class B Common Stock will be cancelled without consideration therefor.